singhalm10/bimm143-project2/README.md

 - MS_Project 2.html: html file of code

 1. **Sequence Alignment**
+- mouse_gene.fasta.txt: FASTA file from NCBI of coding region of PTPN5 protein in mice; used during sequence alignment
+- hum_gene.fasta.txt: FASTA file from NCBI of coding region of PTPN5 protein in humans; used during sequence alignment -marmoset_gene.fasta.txt: FASTA file from NCBI of coding region of PTPN5 protein in common marmoset; used during sequence alignment

 2. **Homology Modeling**
 - 2bv5.cif: file to load and visualize 2bv5 (human) PTN5 protein with nglviewer